samtaitai/YouTube_summerizer/README.md

 - `azure-ai-projects`: For interacting with Azure AI Agent resources.
 - `azure-identity`: For secure authentication (DefaultAzureCredential).
 - `supadata`: Client for the transcript API.
+- `requests`: For OAuth2 token exchange and social media API calls.
 - `python-dotenv`: For managing environment variables.

 ## Setup & Configuration